dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - Intro to PowerShell Lambdas Creating An Automatic Shutdown Policy for EC2 Instances.md

 New-AWSPowerShellLambda -Template Basic -ScriptName ShutDownEC2 -Directory C:\aws\
 ```

-This create a file that looked like below.
+This created the below file.
 Notice that it comes with a ton of boiler plate, and a little bit of instructions.

 ![_config.yml]({{ site.baseurl }}/images/aws/newlambda.png)